Accessibility statement

 Technical information about this website’s accessibility

-St George’s University Hospitals NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+St George’s University Hospitals NHS Foundation Trust is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.
+This website partially complies with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances and exemptions listed below.

 Non-accessible content